-

 Rising oceanic pCO2 levels could affect many traits in fish early life stages, but only few species to date have shown direct CO2-induced survival reductions.
 This might partly... -

-Seawater carbonate chemistry and shell morphology and survival of the girdled...
+Seawater carbonate chemistry and community structure and function of phytopla...

 Seawater carbonate chemistry and growth, net calcification, respiration and g...